ClevrTools/mendixplatformsdk/README.md

 Use to to keep customizations and bugfixes for the npm module while updating.

-to update run `npm pack mendixmodelsdk` then `tar xzvf mendixplatformsdk-4.1.1.tgz`
+to update run `npm pack mendixplatformsdk` then `tar xzvf mendixplatformsdk-5.1.1.tgz`

 ## Changes